arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/integrations/rx2/README.md

 }
 ```

-Note that any unexpected exception, like `AritmeticException` when `totalTime` is 0, is automatically caught and wrapped inside the observable.
+Note that any unexpected exception, like `ArithmeticException` when `totalTime` is 0, is automatically caught and wrapped inside the observable.

 ### Subscription and cancellation